mijdavis2/docker-nu-atlantis/README.md

 ## Requirements

-- Infra to run `atlantis-mountain` container
+- Infra to run `atlantis-found` container
-- Git host like GitHub that supports PR webhooks that has http access to your deployed `atlantis-mountain` container.
+- Git host like GitHub that supports PR webhooks that has http access to your deployed `atlantis-found` container.

 ## Usage